API Reference > Part II: Authenticate using JWT > Define settings for data collections > Categories

 Additional Information

 Required.
-The system generated unique identifier of the category that you want to modify.
+Specify the type of details that you want the API request to modify.

 name